dariuszewski/inner-circle-app/README.md

 uv run pre-commit run
 ```

 ## Notes

 The local setup uses PostgreSQL through Docker.
-Uploaded files are stored in
+Uploaded files are stored in the `uploads/` directory.

-the `uploads/` directory.
+The local development environment serves the frontend in a separate container with hot reloading (`npm run dev`).
+In production (such as FastAPI Cloud), the frontend is served directly by FastAPI from `frontend/dist/`.
+Therefore, any frontend changes must be built (`cd frontend && npm run build`) and pushed to Git so the updated `frontend/dist/` directory is deployed.